• Skip to main content

 The Kukui Trail has moderate difficulty which stretches some five miles (both ways) and with paths that drop 2000-ft throughout the course of the trip to the Waimea Canyon.

-The steep ascent to reach the end of the trail means the path is quite exhausting, especially in the hot and sunny conditions.
+The steep ascent to reach the end of the trail means the path is quite exhausting, especially in hot and sunny conditions.
 Make sure to avoid walking into the surrounding forest and stick to the marked path.

 Travel with the proper Kauai hiking supplies, such as a hydration pack or water bottle, bug spray, and sunscreen.